top of page

 Facilitator: “New choice!”

-Player B: “What if we let our customers post their stories and we amplify those?”
+Player B: “Great.
+What if we let our customers post their stories and we amplify those?”

 You can see how this game can break people out of habitual thinking.
 It encourages divergent ideas, helps to build resilience when challenged, and keeps the tone light.
 Even when the topic matters.
 I guarantee, with a bit of improv muscle building, you’ll get more varied responses than from a post-it-note brainstorm.
-And don’t get me started on brainstorms…
+And don’t get us started on brainstorms…

 bottom of page